Containers & Planters March 8, 2026 Updated April 17, 2026

 Shared containers make the most sense when:

-• the herbs have similar moisture preferences
+• The herbs have identical moisture preferences (e.g., Rosemary and Thyme).

 Drainage Rules That Actually Matter

-Material Guide: Plastic, Terracotta, Ceramic, and More
+Material Guide: Plastic, Terracotta, and Ceramic

 Plastic